Constitution & Bylaws

 SECTION 2.
 Officers.
 The Club's officers, consisting of the President, Vice-President, Recording Secretary, Corresponding Secretary, Membership Secretary, and Treasurer, shall serve in their respective capacities both with regard to the Club and its meetings and the Board and its meeting.

-(b) The Vice-President shall have all the duties and exercise the powers of the President in the case of the President's death, absence, or incapacity.
+(b) The Vice-President shall have all the duties and exercise the powers of the President in case of the President's death, absence, or incapacity.
 The Vice-President shall oversee the activities of all standing committees.

 (c) The Recording Secretary shall record the proceedings of the meetings of the American Shih Tzu Club Inc. and the Board of Directors, and be custodian of all records except those assigned to others.